OPEN DAILY | 10AM-6PM | FREE ADMISSION

 Family pARTy10:00 am—2:00 pm

-Start the morning by getting out every wiggle at this special concert featuring Grammy-nominated kindie band Recess Monkey.
+Start the morning by getting out every wiggle at this special performance in the BIMA Auditorium.
 Then explore the always-free galleries where, around every corner, you'll find Art in Action! projects led by area non-profit cultural organizations.
 Meet exhibiting artists, get a tour of BIMAs extensive pop-up artists book collection, and find other surprises along the way!
 Stay into the afternoon to celebrate the opening of the new cycle of exhibitions.

 New Exhibitions...2:00 pm—5:00 pm

-Join us for the public opening of our new exhibitions.
-Meet the artists, enjoy complimentary refreshments, and be the first to see our exciting new shows.
+Meet the artists, enjoy complimentary refreshments, and be the first to see our exciting, new shows throughout the Museum.

 smARTfilms: Por...7:30 pm—9:30 pm